BCom 1st Year Business and Business Environment Notes Study Material

 FEATURES OF BUSINESS

-Business has following important features:
+The business has the following important features:

 (iii) Business activities are continuous activities.

-In modern age, the expectations of society to business is increased.
-Customer satisfaction is prime motive of business instead of profit maximisation for survival in long-run.
-According to Peter F. Drucker, the objective of business is, to create a customer and to expend market share of business.”
-In totality it says that.
-Business is the creation of society and its final objective is to fulfill the needs of the society.(BCom Business and Business Environment Notes Study Material)
+In the modern age, the expectations of society for business is increased.
+Customer satisfaction is the prime motive of business instead of profit maximization for survival in the long run.
+According to Peter F. Drucker, the objective of business is, to create a customer and to expand the market share of the business.”
+In totality, it says that.
+Business is the creation of society and its final objective is to fulfill the needs of society.
+(BCom Business and Business Environment Notes Study Material)

 OBJECTIVES OF BUSINESS

-(v) Market Leadership: To be a market leader is another important objective of business.
-In age of cut-throat competition it is very difficult to be a market leader among various firms.
-Through quality product, innovation, cost reduction, quick supply and after sale-service a firm can be a leader or apex among others.
+(v) Market Leadership: To be a market leader is another important objective of the business.
+In the age of cut-throat competition, it is very difficult to be a market leader among various firms.
+Through quality products, innovation, cost reduction, quick supply, and after sale-service a firm can be a leader or apex among others.
+(BCom Business and Business Environment Notes Study Material)

-(vi) Quality Products and Services: The one of the important objective of business is to provide quality products and services to the customers.
-On the behalf of good quality a business can survive for longer duration in business life.
+(vi) Quality Products and Services: One of the important objectives of the business is to provide quality products and services to customers.
+On the behalf of good quality, a business can survive for a longer duration in business life.
 Big brands or big business houses are flourishing mainly because of the quality of its product.
-For example, Rin, Surf, Lux, Liril, Rexona, Pears etc. are brands, they produce high quality and reasonable products for buyers.
+For example, Rin, Surf, Lux, Liril, Rexona, Pears, etc. are brands, that produce high-quality and reasonable products for buyers.
+(BCom Business and Business Environment Notes Study Material)

-In the past era, the exclusive objective of business was profit maximisation.
+In the past era, the exclusive objective of business was profit maximization.
 They totally ignored the social responsibility of business.
-In modern era, the objective of any business is to achieve profit maximisation through customers’ satisfaction and welfare of society.
-According to Peter F. Drucker, the prime objective of business is “To create a customer and expand market share of business.”
-Finally we can say that, in modern age a business cannot isolate itself from the rest of society.(BCom Business and Business Environment Notes Study Material)
+In the modern era, the objective of any business is to achieve profit maximization through customers’ satisfaction and the welfare of society.
+According to Peter F. Drucker, the prime objective of business is “To create a customer and expand the market share of the business.”
+Finally, we can say that in the modern age a business cannot isolate itself from the rest of society.

 CONCEPT OF BUSINESS ENVIRONMENT